dotnet/infer/README.md

 ## Installing pre-built binaries

 Binaries for Infer.NET are located on [nuget.org](https://www.nuget.org/packages?q=Microsoft.ML.Probabilistic).
-These binaries are cross-platform and work anywhere that .NET is supported---there is no need to select your platform.
+These binaries are cross-platform and work anywhere that .NET is supported, so there is no need to select your platform.
 You do not need to clone the GitHub repository to use the pre-built binaries.

 There currently are [four maintained Infer.NET nuget packages](https://www.nuget.org/packages?q=Microsoft.ML.Probabilistic):